Posting Notifications in Confluence

 If you used the settings in the instructions, the default port is 1990.
 To navigate to the local Confluence, enter http://localhost:1990/confluence//plugins/servlet/notification/admin in your browser.

-- At the Confluence login, enter a username of
+- At the Confluence login, enter the username

 - Create a notification from the admin screen (http://localhost:1990/confluence//plugins/servlet/notification/admin) and click Notify: